discourse/discourse_docker/README.md

 ### Security

-Directory permissions in Linux are sid based, if your sids on the host do not match the sids in the guest, permissions will mismatch.
-On clean installs you can ensure they are in sync by looking at `/etc/passwd` and `/etc/group`, the discourse account will have the sid 1000.
+Directory permissions in Linux are SID based, if your SIDs on the host do not match the SIDs in the guest, permissions will mismatch.
+On clean installs you can ensure they are in sync by looking at `/etc/passwd` and `/etc/group`, the Discourse account will have the SID 1000.